Home

 * In-state rate assumes residency requirements are met.

-Employment of forensic science technicians is projected to grow 11 percent from 2021 to 2031, much faster than average for all occupations.
+• Employment of forensic science technicians is projected to grow 13 percent from 2022 to 2032, much faster than average for all occupations.
 This includes those who specialize in computer-based crimes, such as forensic computer examiners and digital forensics analysts.

-— Bureau of Labor Statistics, Occupational Outlook Handbook, March 2023
+— Bureau of Labor Statistics, Occupational Outlook Handbook, April 2024

 With this major, you'll be prepared for policy- and legal-driven careers related to cybercrime like the ones below.